WahabLabi/Classic-Arcade-Game-Clone-Udacity-FEND/README.md

 ## Access and Installation

-You can play the game by [clicking here][1] or by cloning/downloading this repo and then opening the index.html file.
+You can play the game by [clicking here][1] or by cloning/downloading this repo and then opening the index.html file

 ## Development